grumpyf0x48/java-command-line-quickstart/README.md

 # java-command-line-quickstart

-java-command-line-quickstart is a template repository to bootstrap a new command line application using:
+**java-command-line-quickstart** is a template repository to bootstrap a new command line application using:

 - Java 17
-- Gradle 7.5.1 for build
+- Gradle 7 for build
 - Picocli for command line parsing
 - Maven Central for dependencies
 - JUnit 5 for tests